jplewe/aivx.io/projects/projects.md

 [AIVX ENGINE](/engine/): A code-only, AI-native, fully-generative 3D engine built atop Godot.
 It's ideal for making games, apps, and infinite worlds, and ships from one codebase to consoles/desktop, mobile, and XR.
 The base layer for everything else.

-[AIVX CITY](/city/): An infinite cyberpunk metaverse, filled with AI-directed characters who will talk with you, play roles in quests, even hang out and play games.
+[AIVX CITY](/city/): An endless cyberpunk metaverse, populated with AI-directed characters who will talk with you, play roles in quests, even hang out and play games.
 Every other game/app/experience can be launched from within the metaverse, at no additional cost to install size or performance.

 [AIVX PUSH](/push/): A mesmerizing arcade puzzle game with ever-changing visuals.
 First game announced using the new engine.